 Alcohol dependence is nothing to be ashamed of.
 It is neither a vice, nor does it imply a lack of character.
 This is hard to believe, as those around often insinuate to the contrary.

-How do I know that I’m losing control over my drinking?
+How do you know you are losing control over drinking?

 Try and answer the following statements honestly: